Blahkaey/Bazzite-Kodi-SteamOS/LICENSES/README.md

   - Includes build configuration changes
   - HDMI content type additions

-All modifications are available in the above repository and in this project's build scripts.
+All modifications are available in the above repository.

 ## Compliance